 Please note: there is no need to telephone the practice for this information.
 If you need input from a variety of health professionals, then you can discuss these with the named GP if you wish.
 Alternatively you can discuss these with any of the other doctors.
 Having a named GP does not prevent you seeing any other doctor in the practice.
 Your named GP will not be available at all times and if your needs are urgent, you may need to discuss them with an alternative doctor.

-There is a reserved car parking space near to the exit door.
+There are reserved car parking spaces near to the exit door.
 Wheelchair access to the building is via a ramp at the exit door.
-There is a bell on the outside wall to alert staff to your presence.
 A disabled patients’ WC is provided at ground floor level.
-We would be happy to consider any suggestions to improve access.
+We would be happy to consider any suggestions to improve access, just speak to the reception team.

 Patient Participation Reporting